 INMP Summary Report Requirements

-On an annual basis, Dischargers required to submit the INMP Summary reportTable MRP-2 must monitor and report all nitrogen applied information noted in the TNA Report Requirements paragraphs above, in addition to the following specific irrigation management information and total nitrogen removed requirements:
+On an annual basis, Dischargers required to submit the INMP Summary report, in accordance with the schedule established in Table MRP-2, must monitor and report all nitrogen applied information noted in the TNA Report Requirements paragraphs above, in addition to the following specific irrigation management information and total nitrogen removed requirements:

-Nitrogen concentration of irrigation water: Dischargers must obtain sufficient samples to calculate the amount of nitrogen applied with the irrigation water to be used in determining compliance with nitrogen discharge targets and limits.
+Nitrogen concentration of irrigation water: Dischargers must obtain sufficient samples to calculate the amount of nitrogen applied with the irrigation water to be used in determining compliance with nitrogen discharge targets.
 At a minimum, Dischargers must obtain and report a precise nitrogen concentration from all sources of irrigation water used for their ranch during the reporting period (i.e., all irrigation wells, rather than only the primary irrigation well for TNA reporting).
 Dischargers may obtain multiple samples per well to increase the accuracy of their reporting and improve their ability to utilize irrigation water nitrogen in place of fertilizer nitrogen.
 If Dischargers obtain multiple precise nitrogen samples from a given well, they must compute and report the given well’s average nitrogen concentration based on all samples taken from that well.

 Weighted average irrigation water nitrogen concentration for the ranch: Dischargers must calculate and report a weighted average irrigation water nitrogen concentration for their ranch.
 The weighted average is calculated using volume and concentration information from each water source.
 The following equation must be used to compute the weighted average nitrogen concentration of irrigation water: where C1 is the nitrogen concentration if well 1, V1 is the volume of well 1, C2 is the concentration of well 2, etc.